Gunfuboy/web_portfolio/README.md

 This is a personal web portolio created to practice React.

 ## Quick Start
-To check out the website, first
+To check out the website, first ensure all dependencies are installed using

+### `npm install`

+Then go to the /portfolio folder

 ### `cd portfolio`